Introduction to loading data

-This page provides an overview of loading data into BigQuery.
+This document provides an overview of loading data into BigQuery.

 There are several ways to ingest data into BigQuery: